VimsecAu/kb/m365/baselines/teams.md

 Contact with Skype users SHALL be blocked.

 <!--Policy: MS.TEAMS.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Microsoft is officially retiring all forms of Skype as listed above.
-Allowing contact with Skype users puts company users at additional security risk.
-By blocking contact with Skype users an company limits access to security threats utilizing the vulnerabilities of the Skype product.
+Allowing contact with Skype users puts organisation users at additional security risk.
+By blocking contact with Skype users an organisation limits access to security threats utilizing the vulnerabilities of the Skype product.
 - _Last modified:_ July 2023
 - _Note:_ This policy is not applicable to Government Community Cloud (GCC), GCC High, and Department of Defense (DoD) tenants.
 - _MITRE ATT&CK TTP Mapping:_